peerchemist/cryptotik/README.md

 ## Private API methods (the ones that require authentication)

-Library also supports private API methods for Poloniex, Bittrex and Wex, to use them you need to make class instance though with your API credentials.
+Library also supports private API methods for Poloniex, Binance, TheRockExchange, Bittrex, Wex and some others.
+To use them you need to make class instance though with your API credentials.

 `polo = Poloniex(yourkey, yoursecret)`